bbatsov/metaredux/_posts/2018-10-29-nrepl-redux.md

 process with which I completely disagree.

-The people who know me are aware of my immense passion for [free software projects](/projects) and that I always want to be build healthy communities around my projects, nurture contributors, etc. Clojure Contrib goes against everything I hold near and dear!
+The people who know me are aware of my immense passion for [free software projects](/projects) and that I always want to build healthy communities around my projects, nurture contributors, etc. Clojure Contrib goes against everything I hold near and dear!
 I could have probably gotten commit access to the nREPL project in